sourcegraph/handbook/content/engineering/search/core.md

 - #search channel or @search-core on Slack.
 - [`team/search-core` on GitHub](https://github.com/orgs/sourcegraph/teams/search-core)

+## Support rotation

+The Search Core team has a customer support rotation: each week, one team member will be responsible for fielding questions and requests from Customer Engineering and Customer Support.

+The engineer on support rotation can be contacted using the Slack alias `@search-core-support`.

+The support rotation can be viewed on Opsgenie: [search core schedule](https://sourcegraph.app.opsgenie.com/teams/dashboard/1cc52380-1d71-420e-9c80-2ccb161c648c/main).

+Should an engineer be unable to fulfill support responsibilities for any reason (for example, due to upcoming time off), they should swap with a teammate.

 ## Iterations

 The search core team plans its work in **2-week iterations**.